Download OpenAPI specification:Download

 build_xy_report(config)

-.
-The full call to create a report for any engine can for example be found in the python or argo examples of the respective engine.
+Additionally, the config needs to contain references to the respective engine's output files, e.g., "analysisReportFile": "/path/to/analysis-report.json".
+The full call to create a report for any engine can, for example, be found in the Python or Argo examples of the respective engine.

 There are many optional expert configurations to customize your HTML report.
 Some examples:

-The aivis engine v2 toolbox always assumes timestamps to be unix and translates them to readable dates.
-This behaviour can be switched off via "advancedConfig": {"unixTime": False}
+The aivis engine v2 toolbox always assumes timestamps to be Unix and translates them to readable dates.
+This behavior can be switched off via "advancedConfig": {"unixTime": False}, so that timestamps always remain long values.

-, signals are not only described via their signal id but enriched with more information.
-The metadata json contains an array of signals with the keys id
+By referring to a metadata file via "metadataFile": "/path/to/metadata.json", signals are not only described via their signal ID but enriched with more information.
+The metadata JSON contains an array of signals with the keys id (required) as well as name, description, unitSymbol, unitType (all optional):

 {